smallriver0316/algorithm-collections/Sorting/README.md

 Counting Sort uses an array to record frequency of each element.
 And this size is equal to the max number of elements.

-The max size of array is 2000000.
+The max size of the given array is 2000000.
 So if try to create arrays of the size of int, segmentation fault will happen.

 ```bash